micheledusi/QuickSubsetConstruction/README.md

 For this, there are cases where QSC performs significantly better than SC.

 This repository contains a simple implementation of QSC and SC within a testing framework that can measure the performance of the two algorithms.
 The two approaches are compared in the determinization of random automata, generated according to some parameters.
 The framework offers a resume of the performances, allowing to choose the best algorithm for the testcases.

-For more information, please see the paper "Quick Subset Construction" *[page TBA]*.